 The club's new Indonesian owners are currently in talks to extend Postecoglou's contract again and give him wider responsibilities after establishing the Roar as the A-League's benchmark team.

 As the Roar combine A-League finals and Asian Champions League commitments, Postecoglou now faces having to fend off questions about whether he will leave the club to join the Victory at a critical time of the season.

 Brisbane are currently readying for their ACL match in Korea against Ulsan Hyundai on Wednesday.

-Former Chelsea playing great Gianfranco Zola is an unlikely candidate for the Victory role.
+Former Chelsea playing great Gianfranco Zola appears an unlikely candidate for the Victory role.